 Now that you know how to start, you’re on your way.

 Sharon Epstein is owner of First Impressions College Consulting in Redding, Connecticut.
-She is a Writers Guild Award-winner and two-time Emmy Award nominee.
-First Impressions College Consulting teaches students how to master interview skills, write killer resumes, and transform their goals, dreams and experiences into memorable college application essays.
-Our tutors are award-winning writers and published authors who work with students everywhere: in-person, by phone, video and email.
+She is a Writers Guild Award-winner and two-time Emmy Award nominee, teaching students around the world how to master interview skills, write killer resumes, and transform their goals, dreams and experiences into memorable college application essays.
+I work with students everywhere: in-person, by phone, Skype, FaceTime and email.
 Visit my website for more info.
 Connect on Google+, Pinterest and Twitter.